mcosovic/FactorGraph.jl/docs/src/man/inference.md

 ---

 #### Marginal inference
-To compute marginals the GaussBP provides the function:
+To compute marginals the FactorGraph provides the function:
 ```julia-repl
 marginal(gbp)
 ```